Supported and Unsupported Operations for Autotask Synchronization

 If automatic sync fails, users should perform a manual sync before performing additional operations on the Subscription.
 When an operation fails to be automatically synced to Autotask, it will not prevent follow-up operations from happening.
 Why ...

-• Map New Subscription to Autotask
+• Map new subscription to Autotask

 When you purchase a subscription on CloudCockpit, it can be directly mapped to an Autotask Contract.
 This ensures that no other steps are needed, saving users from having to visit the Subscription Mapping page later.
-A Subscription can only be mapped ...
+A subscription can only be mapped ...

 • Map CloudCockpit Offers to Autotask